preetham-ad/DevOps_Notes_Preetham/K8s /K8s-Architecture.md

 This setup ensures that containers that need to work closely together are placed on the same host, which simplifies their communication and data sharing.

+### What is a cluster in k8s?
+ In Kubernetes cluster consists of multiple nodes, and each node runs pods that contain your containerized applications.

 ### Understanding Kubernetes Architecture Compared to Docker

 When running a container, you need a container runtime.
 In Docker, this runtime is referred to as Docker shim.